NetSec Platform: Prisma Access (Distributed Enforcement Architecture)

 - Monitoring and responding to security events

-Governance and policy authority remain with the customer, while operational responsibility for the infrastructure shifts to the service provider (Palo Alto).
+Governance and policy authority remain with the customer, while operational responsibility for the infrastructure shifts to Palo Alto Networks.

 Users, branches, and private applications all attach to the same distributed system.
 Policy is defined once and enforcement is applied consistently.
-This is what enables scale without fragmenting security.
+This approach enables scale without fragmenting security.